YumaYX/rubydemodoc/input/join/outer_join.md

-This Ruby code snippet demonstrates how to combine user and post data, resulting in a new array of user objects enriched with post information.
-Specifically, it iterates through a list of user objects, and for each user, it searches the `posts` array for a matching post based on the user's `id`.
-If a matching post is found, the user object is merged with the post details (including `title`).
-If no matching post is found, the `title` attribute is set to `nil`.
-The final result is a new array of user objects, each containing the original user data along with associated post data if available; otherwise, the `title` will be `nil`.
+This Ruby code snippet demonstrates how to combine data from two arrays, `users` and `posts`, using the `map` and `find` methods.
+The code iterates through each user in the `users` array.
+For each user, it searches the `posts` array for a post whose `user_id` matches the current user's `id`.
+If a matching post is found, the `merge` method combines the user and post data into a single hash.
+If no matching post is found, a new hash is created with the user data and a `title` key set to `nil`.
+The resulting `users` array is modified in place, with each user now containing the associated post information.
+In essence, this code adds post details to each user record based on the user's ID.